deinleinT/V2IV2Nsim/README.md

 * In the lteNR-folder, the simulation examples for a motorway and an urban traffic scenario are available (in the simulationsNR-folder).
 * In both scenarios you can simulate an example whichs runs four UDP-applications simultaneously in each car.
 For that, you just need to run the omnetpp.ini-files within the motorway and urban folder, respectively.

+### Post-Processing
+* Within the postProcessing-folder an R-Script is contained that can be used for plotting the KPIs packet delay, reliabilty and jitter from the default scenarios.
+* You need the OMNeT++-R-Package for using the script with R Studio.
+* See the OMNeT++-github-site (https://github.com/omnetpp/omnetpp-resultfiles) for further information how to install the package within R Studio.

 **MORE INFORMATION IS COMING SOON**